 Talybont-on-Usk (15mi) None better than the Star in Talybont-on-Usk, the tourist-friendly but charming village where we’re joined by NCN 8, aka Lon Las Cymru, the long-distance cross-Wales route.
 It follows the valley B road and little lanes to Brynich Lock, on the outskirts of Brecon, where we rejoin the canal.

 Take the main road out towards Defynnog, but don’t miss the right turn onto a back lane immediately after leaving Sennybridge.
 (Defynnog Church is worth the half-mile detour, though, for its 5000-year old yew tree and pre-Conquest history.)
 This lane contours around a hill before another right turn takes you onto a short but exceptionally brutal climb through a farmyard.
 Award yourself five bonus points and the promise of a post-ride pint if you can make it without dismounting.

 Usk Reservoir (40mi) For a while, the Usk valley climbs with us.
 But as the meandering lane straightens out and the climb gets longer, the route approaches its finest hour.
 This moorland summit by the Usk Reservoir, in the shadow of the great Beacons themselves – Bannau Sir Gaer and Fan Brycheiniog, the Carmarthenshire and Breconshire beacons – is reason enough to ride the route.
+It’s not all downhill from here, but you do get to enjoy a five-mile descent, the last mile on a classic ‘lost lane’ with grass growing up the centre and some enjoyable hairpins.

-If only we could say that it’s all downhill from here.
-Yes, you do get to enjoy a five-mile descent, the last mile on a classic ‘lost lane’ with grass growing up the centre and some enjoyable hairpins.
-But as soon as you cross the A4069 road, it’s uphill again for the last leg of the ride.
+Gwynfe (47mi) As soon as you cross the A4069 road, it’s uphill again for the last leg of the ride.
 Still, if anything this last peak feels more secluded than any road so far, and the two-mile downhill into Llandeilo is pure fun.

-Llandeilo’s colourful roadsides and arty shops make a great place to relax after the exertions of the route.
+Llandeilo (56mi) Llandeilo’s colourful roadsides and arty shops make a great place to relax after the exertions of the route.
 If you’re staying overnight there are several independent hotels in the town, though we’re fond of the Plough at Rhosmaen (just beyond) simply because of its exceptional restaurant.
 After all, all that climbing has surely earned you a little indulgence.